uwejacobs/owm-weather/readme.txt

 * created complete Spanish and French translations with PoEdit Pro

 = 5.1.3 =
-* added translation hooks for OpenWeatherMap condition descriptions to allow localization for more countries
+* added translation hooks for OpenWeather condition descriptions to allow localization for more countries
-* OpenWeatherMap language will now default to the WordPress locale language and fall back to English if not available
+* OpenWeather language will now default to the WordPress locale language and fall back to English if not available
 * fixed missing translation hooks for several labels
 * fixed date and time not being localized